datalanche/node-pg-preprocess/README.md

-node-pg-preprocessor
+node-pg-preprocess
 ====================

-Preprocesses multiple PostgreSQL scripts and intelligently combines them into a single script.
+Pre-process multiple PostgreSQL scripts and combine them into a single script.